 - Detectors become more and more complex, hence more and more read-out channels.
-Hence the event size in #byte is increasing demanding for larger bandwidths.
-The luminosity of the - The luminosity of the accelerators is increasing as we search for more and more rare processes.
+Hence the event size in #byte is increasing demanding for larger bandwidths. - The luminosity of the accelerators is increasing as we search for more and more rare processes.
 Hence the Level-1 rate in Hz is increasing demanding for faster processors.